yanisoln/terminator/README.md

 # terminator 🤖

-**terminator** is a cross-platform ui automation library for rust, designed to interact with native gui applications on windows and macos using a Playwright-like API.
+**terminator** is a AI-first cross-platform ui automation library for rust, designed to interact with native gui applications on windows and macos using a Playwright-like API.

 it provides a unified api to find and control ui elements like buttons, text fields, windows, and more, enabling the creation of automation scripts, testing tools, and assistive technologies.